SnoBotics981/RaspberryPi/readme.md

    * Publish `./gradlew -PskipAthena publish`

 By default, the gradle projects should publish to `~/releases/maven/development`.

+## Preparing the init script

+The init script allows the vision software to auto-start when the Raspbery Pi boots up, and allows the vision software to run in the background during testing.
+The init script is stored in the `init` folder in the repository, and contains documentation for the install process there.

 ## Building for another platform
 If you are building for another platform, trying to run `gradlew run` will not work, as the OpenCV binaries will not be set up correctly.
 In that case, when you run `gradlew build`, a zip file